 The severity of burn injuries is typically described in “degrees.”

-First degree: These types of burns are the most minor.
+These types of burns are the most minor.
 If your skin is red and there are no blisters, you've very likely suffered a first-degree burn.

-Second degree: This type of burn injury is marked by blisters and thickening of the skin.
+This type of burn injury is marked by blisters and thickening of the skin.
 Second-degree burns are more severe and might need additional treatment.
 These injuries could also take a longer time to heal.

-Third degree: These are severe burn injuries where there is an overall thickening of the skin turning it into a white color.
+These are severe burn injuries where there is an overall thickening of the skin turning it into a white color.
 These types of injuries may require costly and painful skin graft procedures in order to heal.

-Fourth degree: This is when the damage goes into the internal organs, tendons, bones and nerves.
+This is when the damage goes into the internal organs, tendons, bones and nerves.
 These types of injuries may not heal even with extensive treatment or elaborate skin graft surgeries.

 Compensation for Burn Injuries

 Depending on the nature and circumstances of the incident that caused your burn injuries, you may be able to seek compensation for your damages such as medical expenses, loss of income, hospitalization, surgery, cost of skin graft procedures, rehabilitation, scarring and disfigurement and pain and suffering.
 Burns could also cause severe psychological trauma including post-traumatic stress disorder or PTSD.
-An experienced Orange County personal injury lawyer will be able to fight for your rights, hold the at-fault parties accountable and help you secure maximum compensation for your losses.
+An experienced Orange County brain injury lawyer will be able to fight for your rights, hold the at-fault parties accountable and help you secure maximum compensation for your losses.